fdasabino/fdasabino/README.md

 </div>
 <div align="left">

--   🌿 I’m currently learning Vue. <br/>

--   🕺 I’m looking to collaborate on projects so hit me up. <br/>
+-   🕺 I’m looking for that position as a Frontend Developer. <br/>

 -   📃 All of my projects are available at my <a href="https://github.com/fdasabino" target="_blank">Github</a> profile.<br/>